 China's Large Position in U.S. Treasuries

 The United States’ debt load has risen substantially since the start of the milennium, raising concerns about the country’s long-term financial health.
 But who owns all of this debt?
 A nation’s debt is, after all, the total of bonds that the country has issued.
-Given the size of the U.S. debt – $17.3 trillion as of January 2014 - it should come as no surprise that the largest investors in U.S. Treasuries are other governments and central banks.
+Given the size of the U.S. debt – $17.35 trillion as of year-end 2013 - it should come as no surprise that the largest investors in U.S. Treasuries are other governments and central banks.

 There are two reasons why China’s huge investment in U.S. government bonds has stirred controversy in recent years.

 First, if the country stops buying or elects to sell even a small portion of its position, Treasury prices would fall and yields would rise.
 The result of higher rates, in turn, would likely be slower economic growth and higher borrowing costs for the U.S. government.